-The relationship between number of European islands and their size, based on those of over 20 km in area.
-Data from http://en.wikipedia.org/wiki/List\of\European\islands\by\area.
+The relationship between number of European islands and their size, based on those of over 20 km2 in area.
+Data from http://en.wikipedia.org/wiki/List_of_European_islands_by_area.

-The islands of Europe include a range of distinct types.
+The islands of Europe comprise a range of distinct types.
 Those in the Mediterranean together with the Macaronesian islands in the Atlantic have a long history of isolation from the mainland, and have developed a rich endemic fauna and flora as a consequence.
-Meditteranean islands have been inhabited for at least 8,000 years and their habitats have been largely influenced by agriculture and development.

-More recently, tourism has placed significant pressure on the region's coastal ecosystems.
-The shores of the Mediterranean are the biggest large-scale tourist attraction in the world, with 110 million visitors arriving per year, a figure that is expected to double in the next two decades.
+Mediterranean islands have been inhabited for at least 8,000 years and their habitats have been largely influenced by agriculture and forestry, and more recently built development, notably for tourism.
+The growth of tourism has placed significant pressure on the region's coastal ecosystems.
+The shores of the Mediterranean are the largest tourist attraction in the world, with 110 million visitors arriving per year, a figure that is expected to double in the next two decades (Conservation International 2006).
 As a consequence these islands have experienced significant habitat loss and increased resource use in recent decades.
 Their typically dry climates and increasing needs for water resources also place particular pressures on wetland habitats, and this trend is likely to increase in the face of climate change.

 By contrast islands in Northern European have undergone glaciation in the last 10,000 years.
 As a consequence they demonstrate low rates of endemism and reduced species diversity due to sporadic recolonisation from the European mainland.
 For example, mainland Britain contains fewer mammal and bird species compared to similar latitudes in mainland Europe, and Ireland continues this trend with fewer species again (Costello and Kelly 1993).
 This trend continues for smaller islands and archipelagos, with many islands containing greatly reduced faunas.
-These can include the absence of major predatory species such as mustelids, canids or rodents, resulting in communities with limited predator guilds.
-In turn, these can often be associated with high densities of species vulnerable to predation, such as concentrations of ground nesting birds that can be of international importance.
+These can include the absence of major predatory groups such as mustelids, canids, rodents or owls, resulting in communities with limited predator guilds.
+In turn, these can often be associated with high densities of species vulnerable to predation, such as concentrations of ground-nesting birds that can be of international importance.
 Many of these islands, especially in the northern Atlantic and Arctic, represent globally relevant feeding and breeding areas for birds and marine mammals, providing key refuges for threatened species, and in addition are home to important marine living resources (EEA 2002-2008).
-These unique if impoverished species assemblages are particularly vulnerable to the introduction of new species, either invasive aliens or species native to the neighbouring mainland but which failed to colonise naturally after glaciation.
+These unique species assemblages are particularly vulnerable to the introduction of new species, either invasive aliens or species native to the neighbouring mainland but which failed to colonise naturally after glaciation.